 Since the first tournament in 2007, the Championship has been a fundraiser.
 The U.S. National Kubb Championship is a 501(c)(3) non-profit organization, and we continue to give proceeds to charities.
 In addition, as you can read below, the U.S. Championship has an active outreach program that includes introducing and promoting kubb in the Eau Claire area and also around the county.

-Our Board: Andy, Erin, Eric, Jeff, and Gina
+Our Board: Jeff, Eric, Erin, Pat, and Gina

 Steve Anderson Kubb Set Program